darkskyapp/translations/README.md

 ### Install Dependencies

-While this package requires no dependencies to run in production, if you want to develop against it you will need the testing libraries [Mocha][5] and [Chai][6].
-Installing them is simple:
+While this package requires no dependencies to run in production, if you want to develop against it you will need the testing library [Mocha][5].
+Installing it is simple:

     $ cd /path/to/forecast-io-translations
     $ npm install

-[NPM][7] is the Node Package Manager, and is part of the Node software distribution.
-The above command will create the directory `node_modules` which will contain the two libraries used for development.
+[NPM][6] is the Node Package Manager, and is part of the Node software distribution.
+The above command will create the directory `node_modules` which will contain the testing library.
 After this, you can verify that everything is working by running the tests:

     $ npm test

-    > forecast-io-translations@1.7.0 test /Users/jason/src/forecast-io-translations
+    > forecast-io-translations@1.7.1 test /Users/jason/src/forecast-io-translations
     > mocha --reporter dot --check-leaks

       ․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․․